SergioSKA27/st-xatadb-connection/README.md

 ## 3. Connect to your Xata.io Database

-Import the `st_xatadb_connection` package and use the st.connection() function to connect to your Xata database.
+Import the `st_xata_connection` package and use the st.connection() function to connect to your Xata database.
 You could also use the the `st.session_state` object to store the connection object and reuse it across your Streamlit app.

 ``` python